 Dicewords is a name that's pretty self-explanatory.
 It's a method of password generation that, quite simply, uses dice rolls to pick words.
 It's all based on a six-sided die (called a d6).
 It gives it a couple of rolls, and then compares the result to a table of words, each with preassigned numbers.
 This randomizes the word-choosing process, enhancing the unpredictability of the password.

 Typically, diceware use baselines of four or five-word passwords, with words averaging five letters, and never shorter than four letters.
 This gives an average of around 20 characters, and even when they’re entirely comprised of lower-case letters, that gives you a password entropy (an estimation of how difficult a password is to crack, corresponding to how many guesses it would take) that requires so many tries you need to use an "e" to write the number down.

 Diceware is easy to find, and it's usually free.
-Even the xkcd comic above spawned a number of password generators that are free to use.
+Even the xkcd comic referenced in a link above spawned a number of password generators that are free to use.
 You'll find they're remarkably easy to remember, and often, they're also easier to type in than the ones you're used to using.